mojbaba/global-recruitment/README.md

 - The 3-4 hour time to do the task was not enough to implement all the requirements, so I focused on the main requirements and the main functionalities.

 - The UI/UX of the application is not the best, but it's functional and easy to use.

+- It's better to use appsettings.json to store the API URL.

+- It's better to have logs in the application to track the errors and the application flow.